AboutBlogContact

 Custom CRM / ERP module 3–6 months $15,000–50,000

 We've worked with clients from Kazakhstan, Russia, UAE, Germany, and the US.
-Our team is based in Bishkek with an office in Almaty.
+Our team is based in Bishkek with offices in Almaty and Los Angeles.

 Start a project conversation →